Dawit2119/Flutter-Firebase-Weather-App/README.md

 #   Flutter weather app
-#   Use's Location and it's good to allow app to access location to detect your local weather
+#   This app uses Location service and it's good to allow app to access location to detect your local weather.